WiedenheftLab/CRISPRleaderget/README.md

 	weblogo -h
 	color_tree -h

-For MaxAlign, direct to the folder where the sowftware is installed check if it is installed successfull with the following command (No need to include it to user/system PATH):
+For MaxAlign, direct to the folder where the sowftware is installed and check if it is installed successfull with the following command (No need to include it to user/system PATH):

 	perl maxalign.pl